 We're back in the Detroit area now, and we are loving it here in the Renaissance City.
 Now I have the time to remember all the great times we've had.
 I don't want to live overseas any more, but I wouldn't refuse a trip now and then.
 Costa Rica is at the top of the list because I just wrote a children's book that is set there.

-Click on the buttons beside each location to visit there
+Click on the numbered buttons at each location to visit that city.

 After that, we traveled around the world living in 7 countries and 7 states, all financed by Automotive Design.
 Later I got into the game doing computer aided design (CAD) for architectural companies.
 That degree in Sculpture paid off, because I draw in 3D now on the computer.
 Along the way, we managed to have 2 wonderful kids, and then we kept going, dragging them along.

 Have a look at the graphic below and click on a number to go to that chapter in our saga.
 I hope you enjoy our story.